dsoffner/3scale-api-workshop/docs/labs/lab01/README.md

     ![design-add-response-code](images/design-11.png "Add Response Code")

-1. Click on the **Add Media Type** button to define and configure the response media type.
+1. Click on the **Add a media type** button to define and configure the response media type.

     ![design-add-media](images/design-13.png "Add Media Type")